A picture of Sjors van Holst playing VR in nature

 I often go swimming with Wouter de Bruijn in a local lake near our homes called Toolenburgerplas.
 For years, Wouter and I have been thinking about creating a website to show the water temperature and whether or not it's comfortable for swimming.

-This year, we finally created a temperature sensor.
+Last year, we finally created a temperature sensor.
 It consists of a 3D-printed enclosure with an antenna, Arduino 3G, internal and external temperature sensors, and batteries with a wireless charging circuit, ensuring we can charge it while underwater.
 This device, called ‘The Buoy,' is installed in the Toolenburgerplas.

 I then created the website, which receives hourly data about the temperature.
 I use OpenAI API and OpenWeather's API to generate a short summary of the current swimming conditions.
 I've designed variants for the ‘No' and ‘Yes' pages with different doodles and colors to reflect the weather.